-^{}Courses can be waived if the student has successfully completed comparable anatomy and physiology course work in another department within or outside The University of Toledo.
+^{}Courses may be substituted if the student has successfully completed comparable anatomy and physiology course work in another department within or outside The University of Toledo.

-Students will be required to meet all of the prerequisites and co-requisites for the elective courses in the minor
+Students will be required to meet all of the prerequisites and co-requisites for the elective courses in the minor.